DUNE/computing-HWDB/_extras/shippingprocedure.md

 - Shipping to SURF: Shipping directly to the SD warehouse/SURF.
 - Shipping to non-SURF: Shipping to non-SURF: Shipping to a place that is not warehouse/SURF.
 - Transshipping to SURF: Shipping to an intermediate non-SURF location.
 Then without opening the shipping box, it will be sent to SURF sometime in the future.
+- From Vendor: Shipping directly from Vendor to SURF.

+You need to choose one of the four (**the From Vendor route is not available in the apps, yet**.
+We are currently in the process of updating the apps).
-You need to choose one of the three.
-Then depending on your selection, some of the steps we describe below will be skipped.
+Then depending on your selection, some of the steps we describe below will be skipped and/or different.
 We will point out when steps are skipped below.

 For rest of this page, we are going to describe the four checklists, Packing, Pre-shipping, Shipping, and Receiving.
-These are the checklists that one must fill out when shipping to warehouse/SURF.

 <br/> <br/>